BannerImage

 Katherine Moloney

 Katherine Moloney is founder and CEO of Elevate(her) Aviation.
-She has obtained a Private Pilot's Licence for both helicopter and fixed wing aircraft.
-Katherine is also the recipient of the IATA 2025 High Flyer award, as well as being a former Department for Transport Aviation Ambassador, and a ground operations volunteer with Spitfire aircraft at Goodwood.
-She also runs her own aviation social media accounts aimed at supporting and encouraging people in the aviation industry which has a combined reach of over 600,000+ followers.
+She has obtained a private pilot license for both helicopter and fixed- wing aircraft.
+Katherine is also the recipient of the IATA 2025 High Flyer award, as well as being a former Department for Transport Aviation Ambassador, and a ground operations volunteer with Spitfire aircraft at Goodwood Aerodome.
+She also runs her own aviation social media accounts aimed at supporting and encouraging people in the aviation industry, which have a combined reach of more than 600,000 followers.

 Annie Vogel